etc5523-2021/blog-cici0702/README.md

 # My Blog

-This is the blog of [FILL].
+This is the blog of [Duan Qian].
-The URL of this blog is [FILL].
+The URL of this blog is [https://etc5523-2021.github.io/blog-cici0702/].

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [Ireland].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in [data-description].html

 - [ ] Selected a country
 - [ ] Website with R markdown